Hugh Hefner and the Epoch of the Civilized Male

 Remember the angry anti porn crusaders.
 Listen patiently to the modern demonizers of physical attraction (and keep in mind that these are the people who would cement fig leafs over the genitals of greek statues if the Church hadnt already beaten them to it) Nod guiltily over single minded wank sessions over the centerfolds if you are of a certain age.

-But also take a moment and pay tribute to the poetry, the literature, the art, and the healthy image of masculinity that he crafted for generations of the modern world.
+But also take a moment and pay tribute to the poetry, the literature, the art, and the healthy image of maleness –onewhose sexual drive was balanced with intellectual and cultural attainment– that he crafted for generations of the modern world.

 Rest in Peace, Hef.